-Afghan embassy in Delhi permanently shuts down citing challenges from India, Taliban pressure
+Afghan embassy in Delhi shuts down permanently citing challenges from India, Taliban pressure

-India does not recognise the Taliban government and closed its own embassy in Kabul after the insurgent group seized power in Afghanistan in August 2021.
+India does not recognise the Taliban government and closed its own embassy in Kabul after the insurgent group seized power in August 2021.

-The Afghanistan embassy in New Delhi on Friday announced that it was suspending operations permanently due to “persistent challenges” from the Indian government and “constant pressure” from the Taliban regime in Kabul to relinquish control.
+The Afghanistan embassy in New Delhi on Friday announced that it has closed operations permanently due to “persistent challenges” from the Indian government and “constant pressure” from the Taliban regime in Kabul to relinquish control.

 India does not recognise the Taliban government and closed its own embassy in Kabul after the insurgent group seized power in Afghanistan in August 2021.
 New Delhi, however, allowed Ambassador Farid Mamundzay and mission staff appointed by the previous government of ousted Afghan President Ashraf Ghani to issue visas and handle trade matters.